Dominick1998/Personal-Finance-Management-System/README.md

 - **User Feedback and Support System**: Allow users to submit feedback and support requests within the application.
 - **OAuth2 Integration**: Log in using Google and Facebook accounts.
 - **Activity Notifications**: Notify users about important activities like budget overages or large transactions.
+- **Role-Based Access Control (RBAC)**: Fine-grained control over what users can do based on their roles.
+- **Customizable Notifications**: Allow users to set preferences for different types of notifications.
+- **Comprehensive Error Handling**: Improve user experience by providing clear error messages and logs.
+- **Audit Trail**: Detailed logging of user actions for security and accountability.
+- **Data Export Options**: Export data in various formats like PDF, JSON, etc.

 ## Tech Stack